Back Home Next

 Your selection of beads isn't very large.

 You are absolutely right!
-My business is new, only five years old.
 Unfortunately, I started the business without much capital, so my selection was small right from the start.
 Sales have been good but not great, so I haven't been able to build stock very quickly.
 Nonetheless, I am adding new styles each month.
-As of this writing (April, 2008), I have about 1,025 bead styles and/or sizes.
+As of this writing (January, 2012), I have had about 1,200 bead styles on my site for about two years.
 Carrying 300 bead styles was my original goal (how quickly I surpassed it!); my new goal is to carry 2000 styles.
 I should point out that I don't try to carry everything – I only buy the beads that look good to me.

 Why are so many of your items going out of stock?